saucelabs-training/demo-java/CONTRIBUTING.md

 But where would such code examples go?

 In the above structure that's easy for everyone to understand.

+### Why does Cucumber get its own module?

+Because the organization of the Cucumber source code is different than the typical organization of a Maven project.
+As a result, Cucumber needs it's own module where everything is separated to meet Cucumber standards.

+Also, Cucumber doesn't have a Best Practice as we don't believe that it is one nor does our team have a Best Practice strategy developed.

 ### But I don't want to create a code example for 10 different technologies!